juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 * 1 - Average the lines to reduce sudden changes.
 * 2 - Add birds-eye perspective to the final video.
 * 3 - Test with more videos and images to find corner cases and improve the pipeline.
+* 4 - Increase the offset of the destination points on the perspective transform function.